 - For every 100,000 Americans under the age of 21, 1.2 people were killed in drunk driving fatalities in 2015.

 - “Not only are teens themselves more likely to die in car crashes, they also have the highest rates of crash involvement resulting in the deaths of others, including passengers, pedestrians or occupants of other vehicles.” – Newsday

 In a recent study by the National Safety Council, more than 100,000 crashes a year involve drivers who are texting, causing life-changing injury and death; and according to Virginia Tech Transportation Institute Research, texting drivers are 23 times more likely to be in an accident.

-I also encourage all parents to sign and adhere to their own pledge and be a postive example to all your drivers.
+We also encourage all parents to sign and adhere to their own pledge and be a positive example to all your drivers.

 A more disturbing fact, based on a survey conducted by AT&T Wireless, is that 77 percent of teens have seen their parent’s text and drive.
 We need to continually educate the public that texting and driving is not only dangerous and has costly consequences, but it is against the law.

-For additional information on the Erie County Clerk’s “Safe Driving/No-Texting Pledge,” please contact my office at 858-7766 or by e-mail at ErieCountyClerkOffice@erie.gov.
+For additional information on the Erie County Clerk’s “Safe Driving/No-Texting Pledge,” please contact our office at 858- or by e-mail at ErieCountyClerkOffice@erie.gov.